 I used my Cricut to create a mindfulness activity for our children.
-The last year and a half to two years have been a whirlwind marked by constant change.
 To help deal with the stresses of life, my husband and I use mindfulness techniques to start and throughout our days.
-But we thought it would be helpful to implement some mindfulness techniques with our children as well.
+But we thought it would also be helpful to implement mindfulness techniques with our children.
 After all, they aren’t immune to stress.

 What are mindfulness activities?